DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 - Disabled - user will be able to select report **ECL_BankPaymAdviceVend.Report**
 - Enabled - user will be able to select report **ECL_BankPaymAdviceVendV2.Report**

-The Payment advice can be used in conjunction with sending via Email to the Vendor.
+The Payment advice report can be used in conjunction with sending via Email to the Vendor.
 Access to the new form is available from;
--	Accounts payable Payment Journal (from Accounts Payable > Payments > Payment journal – when set as Sent the journal line is available for printing
+-	Accounts payable payment journal (from Accounts Payable > Payments > Payment journal – when set as Sent the journal line is available for printing
+-	Vendor's transactions
--	From the Posted payment journal
+-	Payment history on the vendor
--	From the Accounts Payable Vendor transaction Enquiry

-### EFT File name generation
+## EFT file name generation
 This modification is to automatically populate EFT file name based on the number sequence pattern.
 File information fields will be automatically filled with the file name that has following pattern:
-“BankAccountIdNumberSequence.FileFormat.

-**ACCOUNTS PAYABLE > SETUP > PAYMENT SETUP > METHODS OF PAYMENT**
+_BankAccountId_**NumberSequence**.FileFormat

+1. Set the **Number sequence** in the **Accounts payable parameters**
+- On the Number sequence FasTab, set a sequence for **EFT file name**

+2. Set whether the method of payment should automatically generate a filename for the EFT file.
+To open the the **Methods of payment** page, go to **Accounts payable > Setup > Payment setup > Methods of payment**.
 -	Highlight applicable method of payment
--	Expand EFT Fast tab and click Enable file parameters checkbox
+-	Expand **EFT** FastTab and select **Enable file parameters**.
--	Enter file format, example txt
+-	Enter **File format**, example txt

-**ACCOUNTS PAYABLE > SETUP > ACCOUNTS PAYABLE PARAMETERS**
--	Number sequences > EFT file name

-### Payments
+## Payments report
+When creating a **Vendor payment journal**, it can be useful to print the **Payments** report to reconcile vendor bank details, before generating the EFT file.
-Added Vendor BSB and Vendor Account on the right for each Vendor payment.
-This could be used for reconciling payment details prior to generating the payment file.
+Finance utilities has added the following fields on the right for each Vendor payment line:
+- Vendor BSB
+- Vendor account